-The task force secured two key partnerships and implemented a pilot program to offer students digital copies of their course materials.
+The task force secured two key partnerships and implemented a program to offer students digital copies of their course materials.

 One of the most successful programs in the first year of this plan was the creation of the Alt-Textbook Initiative, a collaboration between University Libraries and the Office of Instructional Innovation to incentivize faculty to use Open Educational Resources and library content instead of expensive materials.
 The task force also asked faculty to post textbook information earlier in the semester, enabling students to purchase materials at a lower price; engaged with departments and courses that use expensive materials to explore ways to reduce costs; and investigated partnerships with Amazon and bookstores to get course materials to students quickly and at discounted rates.